kaitlynhh/pet-adoption-app/README.md

 ## User Stories
 - As a user, I want to view a list of pets available for adoption.
 - As a user, I want to handin an application to adopt a pet.
+- As a user, I want to view all my applications.
-- As a staff, I want to update application status.
+- As a user, I want to add pets to the sheltor when I spotted a stray animal.
 - As a user, I want to upload my adopt stories and share my progess with the community.